squink2002/gabrielsandoval.github.io/index.md

 # Data Scientist
-I am a graduating senior at UC Berkeley studying Data Science, with interests in data analysis, machine learning, and artificial intelligence.
-I am currently seeking opportunities that are open to contract work.
+I am a first-gen graduating senior at UC Berkeley studying Data Science, with interests in data analysis, machine learning, and artificial intelligence.
+As a student with a non-traditonal background I have had to learn to be resilient and resourceful.
+I am currently seeking opportunities that are open to contract work, let's connect!

 ## Education
 **University of California, Berkeley**<br>